raspberrypi/documentation/configuration/pin-configuration.md

 During the bootup sequence, the pins go through various actions.

-1. Reset.
+1. Power on.
 Pins default to inputs with default pulls.
 The default pulls for each pins are described in the [datasheet](../hardware/raspberrypi/bcm2835/BCM2835-ARM-Peripherals.pdf)
 2. Setting by the bootrom
 3. Setting by bootcode.bin
 4. Setting by dt-blob.bin (this page)